The Yoga for Healthy Lower Backs Institute

 Other localities and dates on demand – please ask tutor.

-Already trained YHLB Teachers may attend chosen repeat/refresher days at a 50% reduced fee and these count towards CPD days.
+Already trained YHLB Teachers may attend chosen repeat/refresher days at a 50% reduced fee and these count towards yoga CPD points.

 We want to share this information with others.